Guide

 Lean Innovation looks to promote a focus on value and the elimination of waste.
 Teams investigate ways to streamline processes to reduce their hours spent on their day job, employing automation, and embedding technical solutions.
 Streamlining processes allows teams to thrive, allowing them to spend more time on continuous improvement, and provides more capacity for teams to concentrate on innovation and strategy.

 The third challenge is how to manage the execution and delivery of benefits from innovation.
 MIGSO-PCUBED partners with clients to deliver lean process improvement consulting services.
-We blend the best of Lean Six Sigma, Design Thinking, Lean Start, and SAFe Agile with our core expertise in both Program & Project Management and Organisational Change Management to drive innovation delivery.
+We blend the best of Lean Six Sigma, Design Thinking, Lean Start Up, and SAFe Agile with our core expertise in both Program & Project Management and Organisational Change Management to drive innovation delivery.

 The MIGSO-PCUBED Lean Innovation Framework is built on the core Lean Innovation principle of think big, start small, and adapt fast.
 It has three distinct phases of Ideate, Innovate, and Improve explained in further detail below.